tytydraco/yessleep/out/Theres_a_building_on_the_moors_called_the_Coalhouse_Dont_ever_go_there_Part_2.md

 ‘But *Ang-win* brought me here.
 To your realm.’

-‘*Ang-oui-nuh*.
-Yes.
+‘*Ang-oui-nuh.* Yes.
 The Right Hand is force, the Left Hand is cunning.
 Understand.
 Those above forgot us.
 They stopped sending their dead, long ago by your measure.
-Unnatural slayings may still arrive, but beyond those few it seemed our fate to stay an unchanging kingdom, on into eternity.‘However, Angwynne is industrious.
+Unnatural slayings may still arrive, but beyond those few it seemed our fate to stay an unchanging kingdom, on into eternity.
+‘However, Angwynne is industrious.
 Since the night our realm fell fallow she had other ideas.
 She casts her net, using a mortal’s anguish against them, manipulating torment to draw them in, to pull them down to us.
 Inch by inch, soul by soul.
 Under Angwynne’s steam we grow.’

 ‘Then add me to your number.
 Let me be with Malena, or at least share a moment with her.’